SocialFinanceDigitalLabs/family-context-live/README.md

 One thing to note, however, is the database does NOT have any data currently in, and you may need to add your own records in order to test.

-Run `docker compose down` in order to shut down the database and website.
+Run `docker compose -f docker-compose.dev.yaml down` in order to shut down the database and website.

 ### Fake Data
 To generate fake data, simply connect to the web docker image, and run the following command: